jku-vds-lab/projection-space-explorer/README.md

 # Documentation CIME
 The ChemInformatics Model Explorer (short CIME) extension of the Projection Space Explorer allows users to interactively explore a fixed subspace of chemical compounds.
 Users are able to apply a 2D projection to the provided data, and additionally show the high-dimensional data in a LineUp table.
-Furthermore, users can select datapoints and show the 2D structures of all selected items, aligned to each other, in a side-view.
+Furthermore, users can select datapoints and show the 2D compound-structures of all selected items, aligned to each other, in a side-view.
-If provided in the data, users can change the representation in the side-view to show atom-level attributions in the 2D structure.
+If provided in the data, users can change the representation in the side-view to show atom-level attributions in the 2D compound-structure.
-This could be used for comparing point neighbors for example to check, if machine learning model explanations generated for those datapoints make sense.
+This could be used for comparing neighbors for example to check, if machine learning model explanations generated for those datapoints make sense.
-Using the grouping tool allows for easier interaction with point neighborhoods.
+Using the grouping tool allows for easier interaction with item neighborhoods.

-The documentation is mainly organized according to the tabs that can be opened on the left side of the website.
+Instructions for installing the application are provided at the end of this documentation.

+## General/Controls
+This section explains the general layout of the tool and the basic controls with which you can interact with the tool.

+### View Components
+- Left Menu Drawer: Shows tabs that contain different groups of actions
+- Center View: Shows the current projection and allows the user to interact with the low dimensional projection of the data items
+- Table Component: Can be dragged up from the bottom of the window to show a LineUp table of the high dimensional space of the data items

+### Controls
+In the top right corner there is a tool list which lets you switch between predefined tools: Selection Tool and Panning Tool.
+Hovering over them will show you a description of what they do.
+The following describes a list of controls when the “Selection Tool” is chosen:
+- hover over item: shows a detailed view of the item
+- hover over cluster center: TODO
+- left-click on item: select this item
+- left-click + shift on item: toggle the selection status (i.e. if the item is selected, it is removed from selection; if the item is not selected, it is added to the selection)
+- left-click on group-center: select the whole group
+- left-click + shift on group-center: add the group to the selection
+- left-click + drag: new selection of items
+- left-click + shift + drag: toggles the selection (i.e. unselected points that are within the lasso selection are added to the selection and selected points that are within the lasso selection are deselected)
+- right-click + drag: allows you to move the whole scatterplot
+- mousewheel: zoom in and out to get a more/less detailed view of the items in the scatterplot
+- right-click on background or item: opens context menu that allows to create a group from the selected points
+- right-click on group center: opens group context menu that allows to delete a cluster or start the storytelling feature

 ## Dataset
 When loading the website there is a default dataset loaded, which is called "test.sdf".